roablep/roablep/README.md

 - I'm motivated by team building, navigating complex organizations, and finding product-market fit in unlikely places.

+- Currently working on Catullan Co, a builder studio for bizarre, boring, or big opportunities.
+Learn more [here](https://catullan.com).

 #### Track Record

 I've experienced the spectrum of bootstrapped startup failures to enterprise successes.
 My professional bets _tend_ to be more often right than wrong: